 |Former owner of The Phnom Penh Post Bill Clough: “We’ve been remarkably free of interference from the [Cambodian] government and comparing it to what it was like in Myanmar this is completely free” Video The Phnom Penh Post|

 Once a shining light of independent, unbiased journalism, The Phnom Penh Post has seen that reputation diminish in recent times by aggressively labelling the shutdown of The Cambodia Daily last year in the wake of a US$6.3 million tax bill as an attack on press freedom, while failing to disclose that it was also being audited by the GDT at the same time.
 Advertising revenue for the English-language print publication has also been abysmal, with some editions containing no advertising at all.

 Irrespective of what the future holds for The Phnom Penh Post there will be no taking away from it the 23 Society of Publishers in Asia (SOPA) Awards that it garnered over the last nine years, or the large number of journalists now in senior editorial positions globally who passed through its doors over the past 26 years.

 Update #2: This story was last updated at 18:35 on May 7, 2018:

-The correct spelling of the name of the new owner of Post Media Co., Ltd is Sivakumar S Ganapathy, not Sivakumar G as stated in the Post Media Co., media release by Mr Clough.
+An earlier update corrected the spelling of the name of the new owner of Post Media Co., Ltd., Sivakumar S Ganapathy, not Sivakumar G as stated in the Post Media Co., media release by Mr Clough.
 Siva Kumar G is the correct abbreviation.
 The story has been altered to reflect the correct formal presentation.